-Workplace culture is hard to define — even though we work in one throughout the day.
-Any workplace with a “good” culture has a way of life that involves the right amount of employee enthusiasm clubbed with a solid work ethic.
+Workplace culture is hard to define, even though we work in one throughout the day.
+Any workplace with a good culture has a way of life that involves the right amount of employee enthusiasm combined with a solid work ethic.
 The first step to building a great culture starts with tackling employee enthusiasm and engagement.

 Take a look at these statistics and you’ll see how important employee engagement is to your company’s success.